Shlomo Carlebach: Death and legacy

-Controversy
+Controversy and accusations of sexual abuse

-Carlebach's approach towards kiruv (the popular Hebrew term for Orthodox Judaism outreach) was often tinged with controversy.
+Carlebach's approach towards kiruv (the popular Hebrew term for Orthodox Jewish outreach) was often tinged with controversy.
 Put most favorably, "He operated outside traditional Jewish structures in style and substance, and spoke about God and His love in a way that could make other rabbis uncomfortable."

-After his death, Lilith magazine, a Jewish feminist publication, catalogued allegations of sexual impropriety against him.
-Specifically, named accusers are quoted in this article, as well as unnamed sources and Jewish communal leaders with knowledge of the allegations.
-However, even in his lifetime, Carlebach was approached about these matters.
-Lilith reports that people present when he was confronted say he acknowledged impropriety, expressed regret, and agreed that, to some degree, his behavior needed to change.
+After his death, Lilith magazine, a Jewish feminist publication, catalogued stories in which he was named as a sexual abuser by those who had come forward.
+Specifically, named accusers are quoted in this article, as well as unnamed sources and Jewish communal leaders with knowledge of the stories of harm.
+Even in his lifetime, Carlebach was approached about these matters.
+Lilith reports that people present when he was confronted say he acknowledged that he caused harm, expressed regret, and agreed that his behavior needed to change.
 The article indicates that most in Carlebach's circles were uncomfortable voicing their accusations at the time, leading to a widespread policy of "silence" which had, in part, enabled his continued offenses.

-Since his death, many others have come forward with allegations that Carlebach solicited them, touched them during dancing, or on private walks.
-Some of the alleged offenses were toward young women, teenagers in camps or youth-group retreats.
-Some of his older accusers point out that they were approached by him at a time in their lives when they were particularly vulnerable, as many of them were transitioning into Jewish life and practice, and as such undergoing large changes in their lives.
+Since his death, many others have come forward with additional stories about how Carlebach solicited them, touched them during dancing, or on private walks.
+Some of the stories of harm were toward young women, teenagers in camps or youth group retreats.
+Some of the older people who came forward point out that they were approached by him at a time in their lives when they were particularly vulnerable, as many of them were transitioning into Jewish life and practice, and as such undergoing large changes in their lives.
 As their sole spiritual leader at the time, Carlebach held a lot of potential power over them.
 Most of his offenses were unexpected and undesired touching, or telephone calls "in the middle of the night", which his accusers describe as disturbing, but also as odd.
 The Lilith article says that for many, his legacy is mixed.
-Even many of his victims state that he still had great positive impact on their lives, despite the irreparable hurt he caused.
-Had his problem been more public, and more help been available to him, it is possible he would have willingly sought it.
+Even many of his victims state that he still had great positive impact on their lives, despite the irreparable hurt he caused -- and that, had his problem been more public, and more help been available to him, it is possible he would have willingly sought it.

-His followers reject these accusations and say that it is unfair to accuse him after his death.
-However, accusations had already been made as early as the 1970s.
+His disciples reject these accusations and say that it is unfair to accuse him after his death.Magid, Shaul, "Carlebach’s Broken Mirror" (November 1, 2012) Tablet Magazine, Retrieved December 30, 2012 However, accusations had already been made as early as the 1970s.
 Especially in light of the #metoo movement some have begun to question whether Jewish communities should still use his music.
 In January 2018 his daughter Neshama wrote an open letter to the women who were harmed by Carlebach.
 She wrote "I accept the fullness of who my father was, flaws and all.
 I am angry with him.
 And I refuse to see his faults as the totality of who he was."